Ridhi0078/NeighborFit-Project/README.md

 - SignUp/Login Functionality
 - Smart Matching Algorithm based on various lifestyle parameters
 - Add new neighborhoods with attributes
+- 🌐 Hosted MongoDB Database with MongoDB Atlas for secure and scalable cloud storage
 - Responsive UI with Tailwind CSS
 - Secure APIs using Express.js and MongoDB